sharetribe/flex-docs/src/docs/operator-guides/how-to-edit-pages/index.md

 ### Sections without blocks

 Blocks are optional.
-You can use any section without using blocks.
-You can use the basic fields of the Section to create image sections or display titles or pieces of information or call to action buttons in the middle of the section.
+You can use any Section without using blocks.
+You can use the basic fields to create Sections for displaying images, titles, pieces of information or just call to action buttons.

 <sectionswithoutblockscarousel title="example sections without blocks">